 For Limeburners, we ferment our mashes in closed stainless fermenters called ‘washbacks’.
 We use a relatively long fermentation process of between 4 to 7 days.
 This permits the development of additional floral and other complex flavours toward the end of the fermentation process.

 The living yeast feeds on the sugars in the wort, producing alcohol and small quantities of other compounds known as congeners, which contribute to the flavour of the whisky.
 The result is a fermented ‘wash’ of approximately 8.5% abv.
 The wash is distilled twice - first in our 1,800 litre wash still, to separate the alcohol from the water, yeast and any solids.
 The result of the first distillation are called the ‘low wines’, and are usually around 28% abv.
 The low wines are then distilled a second time through our traditional 1,000 litre copper pot still and this is where the ‘art’ of distilling really comes into play.

 The distiller uses all of their skill to know precisely where to cut the spirits.
 This is done in three segments, only one of which is collected for final consumption.

 The heart, the middle cut at about 68% abv, is the pure centre cut and is the ‘new make’ spirit which enters our American oak barrels for the optimal maturation period.

-This is just one of the many elements that make Limeburners Whisky so consistently superior - the knowledge and experience of our expert distilling team, led by Cameron and Ben, who know precisely where to cut the spirit and for how long to age it.
+This is just one of the many elements that make Limeburners Whisky so consistently superior - the knowledge and experience of our expert distilling team, led by Cameron, who know precisely where to cut the spirit and for how long to age it.